popdotco/harlequin/README.md

 automatically.
 You can rerun those tests later, after modifying them to suit your needs.

-Harlequin checks HTTP response status codes, content length, and, for JSON endpoints, the general structure of the returned data structure.
-Those instructions for response verification are all contained within the auto-generated test description file, which is itself a PHP script.
+Harlequin checks HTTP response status codes, content length, and, for JSON endpoints, the general "shape" of the returned data structure.
+Those instructions for response verification are all contained within the auto-generated test description file, which is itself a runnable PHP program.

 Response values are inherited by subsequent calls.
 (TODO - busted at the moment)